mak3r/bxcr/README.md

 172.16.0.10     apps.apprenda.bxcr
 ```
 6. Log on to your new instance at `https://apps.apprenda.bxcr`.
 The default account is `bxcr@apprenda.com` with a password of `password`.

+## Notes

+For information on how to use Apprenda, please see our documentation at https://docs.apprenda.com.
+Information on using Vagrant can be found at https://www.vagrantup.com/docs/index.html.

+You can SSH to either the Windows or Linux machine by using `vagrant ssh` and the machine name, for example, `vagrant ssh apprenda-windows` or `vagrant ssh apprenda-linux`.
+For a graphical session, you can `vagrant rdp apprenda-windows`.
+The machine username and password for both nodes is `vagrant`.